 At stake during times of uncertainty are the financial and psychological welfare of an organization.
 Good leaders keep a close watch on the external landscape, recognizing the organization’s inherent connectedness to all that surrounds it, and working to mitigate the anxiety that comes when an external threat is high.
 By appealing to both challenge and hope, a good leader can create a sense of urgency in rallying an organization to manage potential risks.
 And a good leader will take advantage of shifts in the philanthropic landscape if they offer opportunity.

 Monitor.
-Take stock of how elected officials, governments, funders, vendors, constituents (be they clients, students, visitors, patients…) are responding to uncertainty so you can interpret signs of changing behaviors and attitudes and note actual or proposed changes in policies and practices.
+Take stock of how elected officials, governments, funders, vendors, and those you serve are responding to uncertainty so you can interpret signs of changing behaviors and attitudes and note actual or proposed changes in policies and practices.

 Budget.
 Build financial scenarios that account for possible changes in funding, particularly where government programs that provide grants or reimbursement for service delivery are at stake.
-Model your personal response to news of any dramatic change, including a stock market downturn, which can affect an endowment portfolio and foundation grant-making.
+Model the way you’ll respond to news of any dramatic change, including a spike in inflation or funding cuts which can impact your budget, or a dramatic, prolonged decline in the stock market, which can affect an endowment portfolio and foundation grant-making.

 Fundraise.
 Recognize that philanthropy often shifts its focus in times of uncertainty and stress, from long-term program investment to advocacy or short-term support for endangered programs.